 Pistons beat Knicks 106-103 in Game 5 to stay alive in first-round series

+The players the Pistons put together to turn a 14-win team into a playoff squad aren't ready to split up for the summer.

+Instead, they're going back to Detroit together — and maybe back to New York after that.

-Cade Cunningham had 24 points, eight rebounds and eight assists, and the Detroit Pistons stayed alive in their first postseason appearance since 2019 by beating the New York Knicks 106-103 on Tuesday night in Game 5 of their first-round series.
+Cade Cunningham had 24 points, eight rebounds and eight assists, and the Pistons stayed alive in their first postseason appearance since 2019 by beating the Knicks 106-103 on Tuesday night in Game 5 of their first-round series.

+The Pistons insisted they felt no extra pressure when they talked Tuesday morning on what could have been their last shootaround of a season in which they went 44-38 in one of the biggest turnarounds from one season to the next in NBA history.

+"Everybody's got a back's-against-the-wall type of mentality, but the group really loves being around each other and I think that was one of the biggest things," forward Tobias Harris said.
+"Like, we don't want this thing to stop.
+Like, we've got to keep on fighting."

 Detroit, though, has lost an NBA record-tying nine straight home games since 2008.